anaisbetts/trickline/docs/perf-sync.md

 ---

-# SparseMap - like a Map, but maybe not
+# SparseMap - like an on-demand Map

 - Knows how to create Updatables for a certain "class" of thing (users, channels)